edgeryders/websites-from-discourse/README.md

 **Editing templates, i18n string translations or code.** These parts of the website are directly hosted inside this Github repository.
 Edit them with the usual pull/edit/commit/push git workflow.
 For small edits, you can also directly change the file using the Github web interface.

-**Rebuilding the site.** The website will rebuild itself automatically every hour, which includes updating the repository from Github, all content and all other dynamic elements.
-When you are editing and want to see how the results look, you can trigger a rebuilding via SSH as follows:
+**Rebuilding the site.** The website will rebuild itself automatically at every cron job run, which includes updating the repository from Github, all content and all other dynamic elements.
+When you are editing and immediately want to see how the results look, you can trigger a rebuilding via SSH as follows:

 ```
 ssh edgeryders_ngi_user@server.edgeryders.eu